samliebl/rmmd/README.md

 # rmmd

 `rmmd` is a lightweight command-line tool to convert Markdown into HTML.
 It supports standard input, file processing, and advanced options for wrapping output in a full HTML document.
+Built on unified.js.

 ## Features